-Referring to the cancer ontology example in Section 2.1.1, consider the following query that requires semantic matching: Find all patients whose diagnosis is of the type 'Immune_System_Disorder'.
-A typical database query of the PATIENTS table (described in Section 2.1.1) involving syntactic match will not return any rows, because no rows have a DIAGNOSIS column containing the exact value
+Referring to the ontology example in Example: Disease Ontology, consider the following query that requires semantic matching: Find all patients whose diagnosis is of the type 'Immune_System_Disorder'.
+A typical database query of the PATIENTS table (described in Example: Disease Ontology) involving syntactic match will not return any rows, because no rows have a DIAGNOSIS column containing the exact value

 Immune_System_Disorder.
 For example the following query will not return any rows:

 SELECT diagnosis FROM patients WHERE diagnosis = 'Immune_System_Disorder';

 Example 2-9 SEM_RELATED Operator

 However, many rows in the patient data table are relevant, because their diagnoses fall under this class.
 Example 2-9 uses the SEM_RELATED operator (instead of lexical equality) to retrieve all the relevant rows from the patient data table.
 (In this example, the term

 Immune_System_Disorder is prefixed with a namespace, and the default assumption is that the values in the table column also have a namespace prefix.
 However, that might not always be the case, as explained in Using URIPREFIX When Values Are Not Stored as URIs.)

 SELECT diagnosis FROM patients WHERE SEM_RELATED (diagnosis, '<http://www.w3.org/2000/01/rdf-schema#subClassOf>', '<http://www.example.org/medical_terms/Immune_System_Disorder>', sem_models('medical_ontology'), sem_rulebases('owlprime')) = 1;